alvinng4/Gravity-Simulator/README.md

 - `flush`
     * Flush intermediate results into a csv file in `gravity_sim/results` to reduce memory pressure.
 - `no_store`
-    * Do not store any result, typically used for benchmarking.
+    * To not store any result, typically used for benchmarking.

 ## Sample projects